Jas1052/BadCoding/README.md

     return divider % dividend;
 }
 ```
-It is important to note that the logic is maintained but a developer finds it much more difficult to interpret usage of `obtainRemainder(x, y)` than a falsely named `obtainQuotient(x, y)`, incorrectly thinking that the given code performs as expected.
+It is important to note that the logic is maintained but a developer finds it much more difficult to interpret usage of a falsely named `obtainQuotient(x, y)`, incorrectly thinking that the given code performs as expected.